weikailin/cs6222/2-prg.md

 Observation: they are *not* the same, not even close in any sense; however, the distinguisher "another human" can not tell the difference due to a limited power.
+Notice that it is hard to prove a machine satisfies this definition because we can not pull *every human* in the test.
+The point is the *falsifiability*: if a machine does not satisfy, we just need one human distinguisher.

 Concept: we say a distribution is pseudorandom if for *every* efficient algorithm, it can not be distinguished from a (truely) uniform distribution.